rejetto/kvstorage/README.md

     - bucketThreshold: Above this number of bytes, a record will be stored in a separate but common file, called bucket (simple Buffers are saved as binaries) (default: 10000).
     - fileThreshold: Above this number of bytes, a record will be stored in a dedicated file (simple Buffers are saved as binaries) (default: 100000).
     - rewriteThreshold: Above this percentage (over the file size), a rewrite will be triggered at load time, to remove wasted space (default: 0.3).
-    - rewriteOnOpen: Enable rewriteThreshold on open().
+    - rewriteOnOpen: Enable rewriteThreshold on open(). (default: true)
-    - rewriteLater: Enable rewriteThreshold after open.
+    - rewriteLater: Enable rewriteThreshold after open. (default: false)
     - defaultPutDelay: default value for `put(k,v,{delay})`.
     - maxPutDelay: default value for `put(k,v,{maxDelay})`.
     - maxPutDelayCreate: default value for `put(k,v,{maxDelayCreate})`.